30 Crucial B2B Marketing Statistics For 2023

 Like in the B2C world, people at work watch YouTube videos, read blogs and engage in communities.

-78% of B2Bs use lead conversions as a performance metric (CMI)
+73% of B2B marketers use lead conversions as a performance metric (CMI)

 Content marketing ROI can be tricky to track.
 But it’s not impossible.